-With Artifact, Valve are tossing their hat into the ring of digital card games based on popular game franchises.
-Following in the footsteps of The Elder Scrolls: Legends, Gwent, and Hearthstone, the minds behind Steam and Half-Life are making a card game out of the mechanics and lore of Dota 2, their immensely popular MOBA.
+With Artifact, Valve is tossing its hat into the ring of digital card games based on popular game franchises.
+Following in the footsteps of The Elder Scrolls: Legends, Gwent, and Hearthstone, the minds behind Steam and Half-Life are making a card game out of the mechanics and lore of Dota 2, the immensely popular MOBA.
 The result is Artifact: The Dota Card Game, which was first announced at The International 2017 with an exceptionally brief teaser trailer and vague release date.

 Artifact: The Dota Card Game release date

-Valve are currently testing the game in closed beta “with a mix of TCG pros and industry”, and at a recent press event declared that Artifact would see a public release in 2018.
-And, true to their word, November 28, 2018 is indeed in 2018.
+Valve is currently testing the game in closed beta “with a mix of TCG pros and industry,” and at a recent press event declared that Artifact would see a public release in 2018.
+And, true to its word, November 28, 2018 is indeed in 2018.
 There will also be an Artifact tournament in Q1 2019, with a first prize of $1 million.

 Artifact: The Dota Card Game trailer